KMC polls: TMC manifesto stresses on better civic, health services | Politics

 KMC polls: TMC manifesto stresses on better civic, health services

-The ruling Trinamool Congress TMC on Saturday released its manifesto for the upcoming Kolkata Municipal Corporation KMC elections, stressing on providing better civic and health services to the residents.The TMC leadership cautioned party workers against being over-confident and urged all the candidates to take everybody along in the polls, scheduled on December 19.The TMC, which has been in power in KMC for the last two tenures since 2010, stressed on providing a better drainage system and fast redressal of civic issues.There is no scope for being overconfident.
+The ruling Trinamool Congress TMC on Saturday released its manifesto for the upcoming Kolkata Municipal Corporation KMC elections, stressing on providing better civic and health services to the residents.The TMC leadership cautioned party workers against being over-confident and urged all the candidates to take everybody along in the polls, scheduled on December 19.The TMC, which has been in power in KMC for the last two tenures since 2010, in its manifesto titled Kolkatar 10 Diganta 10-point vision document for Kolkata stressed on providing a better drainage system and fast redressal of civic issues.There is no scope for being overconfident.

 - Country: